Alex-Fabbri/Alex-Fabbri.github.io/_posts/2018-05-08-TutorialBank.md

 | *I wish I had this resource before I did my homework on CNNs...* |

 <br>

+## Resource Recommendation

+Another functionality of our site which we are excited about is recommending resources based on title and abstract pairs.
+Often times you may be given a task or have an early idea for a project and need to find resources to start with.
+Giving this starting point, we want to recommend resources for you to complete your project, like writing a bibliography of tutorials!
+To access this feature, go to the [Dashboard](http://tangra.cs.yale.edu/newaan/index.php/user) (requires login) and click on "Public Projects" to view examples or "My Projects" to create your own.

 # Is there more?